About Turkey, Dark Meat

 Category Overview

 Poultry is a lean meat that is high in protein and lysine.
-Poultry can help stunt or lower the severity of herpes outbreaks, as lysine can prevent the replication of the herpes virus.
+Poultry can help stunt or reduce the severity of herpes outbreaks, as lysine can inhibit the replication of the herpes virus.
 Poultry also contains iron, phosphorus, and vitamin B6, which are important for energy production and red blood cell formation.
 Chicken and turkey are some of the poultry that have more lysine than arginine with usually around 30% to 40% more.Practical Recommendations

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
+This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

 Consider taking l-lysine supplements, which can help prevent herpes outbreaks and stop a cold sore before it emerges by limiting the availability of arginine for the virus, which it requires to produce a cold sore.

-Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-Avoid these foods to prevent outbreaks.
+Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.

 Is Turkey, Dark Meat Safe for Shingles?